ehrenmann1977/Tutorials_Qt_QML/IPC_communication/readme.md

 	./node -r

-note that the libraries are static and included in the repository
+note that the libraries are static and included in the repository, however the headers are not included, you need to get it from the library owner.

 ## License
 This code is protected by copyright, and no license is given to use this code in full or part of it in your system.
 A commercial license is possible.
 Please contact me in advance

+Dr. Sherif Omran

 www.embedded-ib.de
-Dr. Sherif Omran